-JOYSTICK: To prime the pump turn the ignition key on, then push the "ON" button.
-Move the STORE levers to the operate position.
-Push the jack control lever to the front extend position.
+4-LEVER: To prime the pump turn the ignition key on, then turn the master switch on.
+Move any lever on the manual system to the EXTEND postion.
 The lever must be moved to the fullest extent of its travel.
 This should be done in 3-second intervals until the pump is primed.
 This can be determined by a lower pitch sound from the pump.
-Extend the two front jacks until they bump the ground, then RE-TRACT and refill the tank.
-Extend the two rear jacks until they bump the ground, then RETRACT and refill the tank.
+Extend the two front jacks until they bump the ground, then RETRACT and refill the tank.
 Care should be taken not to run the pump out of fluid as it may damage the pump.